 Williamson wasn’t the last SF writer to be taken by the concept which he named.
 An entire sub-genre of science fiction addresses alternate history.
 These include Kim Stanley Robinson's The Years of Rice and Salt (what if the Bubonic Plague had wiped out nearly all of Europe?)
 William Gibson and Bruce Sterling’s The Difference Engine (what if Charles Babbage's nineteenth century computer had been built?), Robert Sawyer's Neanderthal Parallax novels (what if homo neanderthalensis had become the human race?), and hundreds of novels and stories wherein the Axis powers win World War II.

 Jonbar points also provide the opportunity for personal reflection.
 What if you’d kept dating that unforgotten ex?
 What if you hadn’t gone camping that fateful summer night?
 What if you hadn’t ordered that last pitcher of Long Island Iced Tea?
 What if you were doing something more interesting than reading this node?
-Granted, some might argue that each of these alternatives do take place in some alternate universe, but since we can only experience the outcomes in this one, that hardly matters to us.
+Granted, some will argue that each of these alternatives do take place in some alternate universe, but since we can only experience the outcomes in this one, that hardly matters to us.

 Note: According to the Oxford English Dictionary